Listening and Spoken Language

-Deaf Education and Hearing Science prepares professionals to work with children with hearing loss in a setting that emphasizes listening, speech and language.
-The emphasis is on the development of listening skills without the use of sign language.
-This approach is known as “Auditory-Oral” or “Auditory-Verbal” education.
+The Deaf Education and Hearing Science Program prepares professionals to work with children with hearing loss in settings that emphasize listening, speech and language without the use of sign language.
+This approach is known as “Listening and Spoken Language.”

 Hearing loss is the most commonly diagnosed “disability” among newborns.
-Nationally, 3-4 in every 1,000 childrenare born with a hearing loss.
-Very rarely, however, is deafnesstotal; the great majority of newborns with hearing loss have some trainable residual hearing.
-When given appropriate equipment, these infants can detect many of the sounds of speech and have the same opportunities as hearing children to develop listening, language, speech and reading skills.
+Nationally, 3-4 in every 1,000 children are born with a hearing loss.
+When given appropriate equipment and intervention, infants can detect many of the sounds of speech and have the same opportunities as children with typical hearing to develop listening, language, speech and reading skills.
 These opportunities will not happen without qualified teachers.
-As technological breakthroughs allow children with severe and profound hearing loss to hear sound, skilled teachers are critical to helping children make sense of this sound and use it to learn to speak.

 You will find career possibilities for helping children in homes, clinics, regular schools, and special schools.
 These settings include: